Kalief Browder: Government response

 In July 2015, the House of Representatives, House Judiciary Committee, and House Judiciary Crime Subcommittee members John Conyers, Jr. and Sheila Jackson Lee sponsored and introduced a bill, H.R.
 2875, the "Law Enforcement Trust and Integrity Act of 2015", and three other bills aimed at reforming youth incarceration.
 One of the bills in the package was H.R.
 3155, "The Effective and Humane Treatment of Youth Act of 2015" or "Kalief's Law", named in honor of Browder.

 The bill contained many measures, such as the banning of solitary confinement for youth inmates, the prohibition of shackling and restraining of youth for court appearances without sufficient justification, and a requirement for states to provide a speedy trial.
 It entered the introductory phase of lawmaking and was referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations, but it ultimately did not become law.

 On January 25, 2016, President Barack Obama signed an executive order to ban the solitary confinement of juveniles in federal prisons.
 Obama wrote an op-ed in The Washington Post, in which he cited Browder's case, writing, "In 2013, Kalief was released, having never stood trial ...
 He completed a successful semester at Bronx Community College.
 But life was a constant struggle to recover from the trauma of being locked up alone for 23 hours a day.
 One Saturday, he committed suicide at home.
 He was just 22 years old."

-In October 2016, the New York City Correction Commissioner, Joseph Ponte, wrote an op-ed in the Gotham Gazette stating that New York City will cease to place prisoners between the ages of 19 and 21 in solitary confinement.
+In October 2016, the New York City Correction Commissioner, Joseph Ponte, wrote an op-ed in the Gotham Gazette stating that New York City would cease to place prisoners between the ages of 19 and 21 in solitary confinement.
 He wrote, "This is an unprecedented milestone in New York State correctional history and, even more important, across the nation.
 To date, no other city or state has accomplished comparable punitive-segregation reforms for the 19 – 21 year-old age group."

 Mayor Bill de Blasio said, "Today's announcement shows that New York City is leading the nation down a new path toward rehabilitation and safety.
 New Yorkers can be proud that their correctional facilities are pioneering these smarter, more humane approaches."
 This marked the implementation of the measure that New York City officials had voted on in January 2015.

 In 2017, de Blasio said, "New York City will close the Rikers Island jail facility."
-The New York City Council subsequently voted in October 2019 to close the Rikers Island jails and other New York City jails by 2026.
+The New York City Council voted in October 2019 to close the Rikers Island jails and other New York City jails by 2026.

 On April 10, 2017, Governor Andrew Cuomo signed into law the "Raise the Age" initiative that would send most cases involving 16- and 17-year-old defendants to the Family Court or be reviewed by judges with special training in social services.